 How much will a varicose vein in the testicles affect fertility?

 Varicocele, or varicose veins that surround the testis, are simply abnormally distended veins.
-Varicocele is a very common condition that affects 10-15% of men, and more commonly involves the left testis than the right.
+Varicocele is a very common condition that affects 10 to 15 percent of men, and more commonly involves the left testis than the right.
 The usual cause of varicocele is failure of the testicular valves.
 The condition is usually harmless, though there may be an aching discomfort in the scrotum.

 If these veins are causing you distress, pain, or you are concerned about your fertility, it may be a good idea to see a health care provider.